Are we surprised to find SMBHs with JWST at z > 9?: Great expectations and amazing confirmations

-It is important to stress, however, that the theoretical predictions reported above have been estimated only on the basis of the flux limits and area coverage of ongoing JWST surveys, without estimating the contamination of the host galaxy and how this hampers the AGN identification.
+Although these numbers are still significantly larger than the confirmed AGNs (\citealt{harikane2023, larson2023, maiolino2023a, matthee2023}), spectroscopy in these fields is still incomplete and does not yet match the depth of imaging.
+In addition, the theoretical predictions reported above have been estimated only on the basis of the flux limits and area coverage of ongoing JWST surveys, without estimating the contamination of the host galaxy and how this hampers the AGN identification.
 A common feature of faint AGNs discovered by JWST is that their identification relied on the detection of broad hydrogen (and in some cases helium) permitted lines, while their colors are hardly distinguishable from a metal-poor star forming galaxies, and often dominated by the stellar continuum of their host galaxies.
 Prior to the spectroscopic confirmation by \citet{kocevski2023}, CEERS-1670 was suggested to be either a strong broad-line emitter or a super-Eddington accreting BH by \citet{onoue2023} (the source was named CEERS-AGN-z5-1 in this study), on the basis of spectral fitting of deep NIRCam photometry (complemented by additional CFHT, HST and Spitzer photometric data) and its point-source morphology; however, the possibility of an extremely young galaxy with moderate dust attenuation was not completely ruled out.
 In addition, \citet{harikane2023} report that high-resolution HST and JWST/NIRcam images of 7 out of 10 faint AGNs identified as broad H$\alpha$ emission line systems show extended morphologies, indicating a significant contribution to the total light from their host galaxies.
 Hence, commonly adopted color-color selection techniques that have been developed \citep{barrow2018, natarajan2017, volonteri2017, valiante2018observability, trussler2022, goulding2022} would not be able to identify these systems, unless the BH is overmassive and the AGN provides a dominant contribution to the total emission of the galaxy \citep{volonteri2023}.
 In addition, \citet{kocevski2023, ubler2023, larson2023}, and \citet{harikane2023} show that these JWST discovered AGNs would not be classified as such using standard spectral diagnostic techniques based on narrow line ratios that are commonly adopted to discriminate galaxies dominated by the AGN emission or by stellar emission, such as the BPT diagram \citep{baldwin1981} or the OHNO diagram \citep{backhaus2022}.
 In fact, in the BPT diagram they occupy the region with high [OIII]/H$\beta$ and low [NII]/H$\alpha$, similar to other high-$z$ galaxies without broad line emission \citep{nakajima2023, sanders2023a} and within the $z \sim 0$ classical star forming regions.
 Similarly, in the OHNO diagram, the systems lie in the AGN region of the diagram but overlap with other high-$z$ star forming galaxies \citep{trump2023}.
 The observed line-ratios of all these systems are consistent with what predicted by photo-ionization models with low metallicity and high ionization parameters, and alternative diagnostic diagrams have been proposed to separate stellar emission from AGN emission in these early galaxies, such as the EW(HeII$\lambda$4686) vs HeII$\lambda$4686/H$\beta$ diagram \citep{nakajima2022}, where the source GS-3073 is compatible with an AGN and clearly separated from star forming galaxies \citep{ubler2023}.